thuchoang90/thuchoang90.github.io/_posts/2020-11-12-Keystone-cmake-64.md

 Or: $ cd keystone-rv64imac/

 $ echo ${PATH}    #check if our toolchain is on the PATH or not

-# if not then export it to PATH
+If not then export it to PATH
-If build for RV64GC:
-  $ export RISCV=/opt/GCC8/riscv64gc      #point to RV64GC toolchain
+If build for RV64GC:      $ export RISCV=/opt/GCC8/riscv64gc      #point to RV64GC toolchain
-If build for RV64IMAC:
-  $ export RISCV=/opt/GCC8/riscv64imac    #point to RV64IMAC toolchain
+If build for RV64IMAC:    $ export RISCV=/opt/GCC8/riscv64imac    #point to RV64IMAC toolchain

+Finally:
 $ export PATH=$RISCV/bin/:$PATH
 $ export KEYSTONE_DIR=`pwd`
 $ export KEYSTONE_SDK_DIR=`pwd`/sdk/build